-To follow on from this new Update, a subscription to the 'Mouldable Particle Foams' Bulletin keeps you up-to-date with details of the latest developments in this field as they happen, including abstracts of journal articles, conference proceeding, books and reports.
+If you have an ongoing interest in this area then why not consider a subscription to the 'Mouldable Particle Foams' Bulletin.
+This current awareness service from the Polymer Library keeps you up-to-date with details of the latest developments in this field as they happen, including abstracts of journal articles, conference proceeding, books and reports.
 New items on all aspects of the degradation or stabilisation of aromatic polyesters are covered.

 CLICK HERE for a sneek preview of this title, includes full contents & sample chapter

 2. Expandable Polystyrene (EPS) - A Mature Technology?